pchampin/sophia-cli/README.md

   `https://ITEM/` namespace.

-* a URL document loader (`--loader_url` or `-u`): with this option, any HTTP(S) context IRI will be fetched from the Web.
+* a URL document loader (`--loader_url` or `-u`): with this option, any context IRI will be fetched (from the Web or from the filesystem, depending).
   This option is provided for convenience, but is not fit for production as it presents [security](https://www.w3.org/TR/json-ld11/#iana-security)